alexconst/alexconst.github.io/technical/packer.md

 ## Provisioners

-Provisioners are executed sequentially and can also be set to execute on only some targets.
+Provisioners are executed sequentially and can also be set to execute on `only` some targets.
 Especially useful for cloud machine images which tend to differ a bit from local images.
 The `execute_command` is used to switch to root before executing the provisioning scripts (which require root permissions).
-The VM specific scripts make use of the `PACKER_BUILDER_TYPE` variable (automatically set by Packer) to decide if they should actually do anything.
+The VM specific scripts (ie: virtualbox.sh and vmware.sh) make use of the `PACKER_BUILDER_TYPE` environment variable (automatically set by Packer in the guest machine) to decide if they should actually do anything.
 ```json
 {
     "provisioners": [